awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. In the navigation pane, choose **Client VPN Endpoints**\.

-1. Select the Client VPN endpoint to which to add the authorization rule, choose **Authorization**, and then choose **Authorize ingress**\.
+1. Select the Client VPN endpoint to which to add the authorization rule, choose **Authorization**, and then choose **Authorize Ingress**\.

-1. For **Destination network**, enter the IP address, in CIDR notation, of the network for which you want to allow access\.
+1. For **Destination network to enable**, enter the IP address, in CIDR notation, of the network for which you want to allow access\.

 1. Specify which clients are allowed to access the specified network\.
-To grant access to all users, for  **For grant access to**, choose **Allow access to all users**\.
+To grant access to all users, for **Grant access to**, choose **Allow access to all users**\.

 1. For **Description**, enter a brief description of the authorization rule\.